The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Mayfair-based Forsters traces its roots back over 265 years.
-The firm's principal areas of expertise are in the real estate and private wealth sectors, which are complemented by dispute resolution, corporate and private client work.
-Forsters advises companies and individuals on their business and personal interests, and has 43 partners and 160 fee earners.
+The firm’s principal areas of expertise are in the real estate and private wealth sectors, which are complemented by dispute resolution, corporate and private client work.
+Forsters advises companies and individuals on their business and personal interests.

 The star performers

-Agriculture and estates; Art and cultural property; Charities and not-for-profit; Commercial litigation; Commercial property; Contentious trusts and probate; Construction; Court of Protection; Family; M&A: smaller deals, up to £50m; Personal tax, trusts and probate; Planning; Property finance; Property litigation; Residential property.
+Agriculture and estates; Art and cultural property; Charities and not-for-profit; Commercial litigation; Commercial property: development; Contentious trusts and probate; Family; Personal tax, trusts and probate; Property finance; Property litigation; Residential property

 A day in the life of...

-Departments to date: Commercial real estate, private client and residential property
+Departments to date: Commercial real estate, private client, residential property, corporate and dispute resolution

 University:University of York